 Completely for free

-Transmit is the most widely used FTP client for Mac, especially among web developers.
+The most popular FTP client for Mac, particularly among web developers, is called Transmit.
 It includes a plethora of powerful features such as folder syncing, disk feature, and faster speeds.

 Transmit seamlessly integrates into your native Mac environment, making it extremely simple for Mac users to learn quickly.
 You can save your transmit shortcuts as favorites in Finder and access them quickly.